Efficient in-situ generation of photon-memory entanglement in a nonlinear cavity

-\textit{Heralding efficiency.}- The inherently continuous-variable entanglement in our scheme can also be a useful resource for applications based on discrete-variable encoding.
-One use case is heralded entanglement generation in a quantum repeater network, in which detection of a single itinerant photon heralds the storage of a qubit in the memory.
-We next analyze the heralding efficiency as an important figure of merit in such context.
+\textit{Heralding efficiency.}- The inherently continuous-variable entanglement in our scheme can also be a resource for discrete-variable encoding.
+One use case is heralded entanglement generation in a quantum repeater network, in which detection of an itinerant photon heralds the storage of a qubit in the memory.
+We here analyze the heralding efficiency as an important figure of merit in such context.
 Previously, Ref.~\cite{ramelow_highly_2013} demonstrated heralded single-photon source with 83\% heralding efficiency.
-However, this efficiency would be much lower if one needs to store the photon into separate quantum memory (19\% demonstrated in \cite{lago-rivera_telecom-heralded_2021} and 14.3\% AFC efficiency in a two-photon-detection heralded entanglement distribution experiment \cite{liu_heralded_2021}).
+However, this efficiency would be much lower if one needs to store the photon into a quantum memory (19\% demonstrated in \cite{lago-rivera_telecom-heralded_2021} and 14.3\% AFC efficiency in a two-photon-detection heralded entanglement distribution experiment \cite{liu_heralded_2021}).
 We thus define the heralding efficiency as rate of non-zero memory excitation to the output rate of non-zero idler photon,

-It indicates the efficiency that signal photon has been stored in the memory given the detection of idler photon coming out of the cavity.